Rampage Killings Fast Facts

 March 22, 2017 - Four people, including a police officer, are killed in shootings at three locations in the Wausau area of northern Wisconsin.
 The suspect, Nengmy Vang, 45, is wounded exchanging fire with police and later dies of his injuries.

 January 6, 2017 - A gunman opens fire in the baggage claim area of the Fort Lauderdale-Hollywood International Airport in Florida.
 Five people are killed and six are injured.
 The suspect, Esteban Santiago, 26, had traveled from Alaska to Florida with a gun packed in his checked bag.
 Santiago is arrested and charged with an act of violence at an international airport resulting in death.
-A conviction could lead to the death penalty.
+Santiago pleads guilty on May 23, 2018, and agrees to a sentence of five life terms plus 120 years.

 2016